smintio/Portals-ComponentFramework-Interfaces/README.md

 Also note that, if you want to us the pre-built API clients, you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the API clients are hosted there.

-Also note that, if you want to us the pre-built API clients, you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the API clients are hosted there.

 For calling any Smint.io Portals Payload API endpoints, a bearer token is required.
 The bearer token can be acquired by using the industry standard OAuth2 protocol.

 A C# example for using the Smint.io Portals Payload API is available [here](/Examples/NetCore/Portals-ComponentFramework-Interfaces-Test/Harness/ComponentFrameworkFixture.cs#L64).